nuwanandra/freeTalk/README.md

 # freeTalk
-React Native Mobile App Social, Education, Dating
+React Native Mobile App for Social, Education and Dating